MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-rserve.md

 In order to mitigate some of the risks associated with RServe, the service is setup to run using **a single account with restricted privileges**:

-+ 'read only' permissions to the R library to prevent users from installing packages from their R scripts
++ Read-only permissions to the R library to prevent users from installing packages from their R scripts

-+ 'write' permissions to the R working directory, which is the directory under which R sessions and service calls will store artifacts, files, and workspaces.
++ Write permissions to the R working directory, which is the directory under which R sessions and service calls will store artifacts, files, and workspaces

 <br>